Meet the Team

 Emma combines acupuncture, electro-acupuncture and cupping and massage, integrating of Traditional Chinese Medicine with anatomical needling and chronic pain theories.
 She is currently working part-time while studying towards an MSc in Advanced Oriental Medicine (research and practice) and will be spending the next few years developing a (phenomenological) qualitative research project investigating experiences of acupuncture chronic pain patients.

-Listen to Emma talking to Karen Patterson on BBC Radio Ulster's Good Morning Ulster about cupping therapy and the Rio Olympics on 9th August 2016
+Listen to Emma talking to Karen Patterson on BBC Radio Ulster's Good Morning Ulster about cupping therapy and the Rio Olympics on 9th August 2016 (Please excuse the initial background noise).

 Emma 07800 906 813